webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 # Introduction

 The Web Push protocol {{!RFC8030}} is an intermediated protocol by necessity.
-Messages from an Application Server are delivered to a User Agent (UA) via a Push Service.
+Messages from an application server are delivered to a user agent (UA) via a push service.

 ~~~
  +-------+           +--------------+       +-------------+